JimCoder-Dev/JimCoder-Dev/README.md

 # Hello there, I'm James
 ## A Developer from the UK 🇬🇧

-- 🖥 Currently completing the Scrimba Frontend Developer Pathway
+- 🖥 Scrimba Frontend Developer Pathway ✅
+- - 🌍 Building projects from Frontend Mentor
 - ♜ Playing and improving at chess
-- 🌍 Building project from Frontend Mentor
-- ✌️ Completing a course on wellbeing
+- ✌️ Completed a course on wellbeing ✅

 - [LinkedIn](https://www.linkedin.com/).